 Our Diocese has lowered the confirmation age to 12 years of age, or 7th grade.
 To learn more about this change, you can download the "Frequently Asked Questions" sheet at the bottom of this page, or click here to visit the "Renewing Confirmation" page on the Diocesan website.

-The length of our formal preparation program is September through June, every other year.
-The next session will begin in September 2022.
+The length of our formal preparation program is September through the spring, every other year.
+The next session will begin in September 2024.
 Please contact our Youth Coordinator to make sure you are enrolled in the preparation program.

 Obtaining Confirmation Records